-Clean, gorgeous and popping with colour, Pressboard’s website cleverly showcases its content creator tools and media monitoring platform.
+Clean, gorgeous, and popping with color, Pressboard’s website cleverly showcases its content creator tools and media monitoring platform.

 In an important new initiative, Synlait has introduced the ‘Swappa Bottle,’ a reusable stainless steel milk container that shoppers return to the store after use.
 Synlait’s website uses interactive graphics to explain how this concept works.

 To highlight the sustainability and reusability promises of their initiative, the site uses QR code integration that enables shoppers to track the reusability journey of each Swappa Bottle.
 A dynamic map is included at the bottom of the homepage to show visitors where they can find retailers that sell and accept Swappa Bottles.

 5. Foundation IT

 Foundation IT’s website exudes strength.
 From the brilliantly simple and abstract animations to the sparse copywriting, Foundation lets its value proposition do all the talking.
 As the saying goes, less is sometimes more.